-New Year’s Eve is a time for big celebrations here in New Orleans.
-(But when is it ever not a time for celebration?)
-From big, all-inclusive, hotel-hosted parties, to live music celebrations, to daytime family-friendly events, there’s something to suit everyone.
-This year is extra special, as New Orleans wraps up its 300th birthday celebration.
+New Year’s Eve is a big celebration here in New Orleans.
+From all-inclusive, hotel-hosted parties, to live music celebrations, to daytime family-friendly events, there’s something to suit everyone.
 Join us and toast to one of the coolest cities in America, if we do say so ourselves!
-Here’s some ideas below to get you started.
-Happy New Year’s, y’all!

 Celebrate on the River

 Ring in the New Year with a cruise on the river.
 Steamboat Natchez hosts a New Year’s Eve Fireworks Cruise beginning at 10:30 p.m. on New Year’s Eve.
 Patrons can enjoy an open bar, holiday-themed dinner buffet, and musical entertainment by a live dance band.
 Board at the Toulouse Street Wharf and watch the fireworks from your seat on the boat.

 For those who love the view of river but would rather stay on land, the city hosts its annual fleur de lis drop at midnight with an accompanying fireworks show on the riverfront.
 This event is free and open to the public.
 For more information on the evening’s happenings, check out the Crescent City Countdown Club.

 Back this year is Dick Clark’s New Year’s Rockin’ Eve broadcast live from New Orleans, including a concert beginning at 9 p.m. on the Riverfront.
 This year’s performers include Usher and Sheryl Crow.
 The free show will be broadcast on ABC, but if you’d like to be a part of the crowd, we recommend getting down there early.
 Celebrations conclude with fireworks at midnight, ringing in the new year.